Ecclesiastes 4:12 (NIV)

 We would thus say that the parents’ task is to choose a school that is consistent with their ambition for their child(ren).
 This is usually epitomized by the school’s mission and values, and felt through the sense of community the Christian school has.
 Once that choice is made, the parent does not relinquish responsibility to support the school to effectively educate the child.
 At the same time, the parent must now submit to the school’s authority, given to it both by the parent and the state: “Have confidence in your leaders and submit to their authority, because they keep watch over you as those who must give an account.
 Do this so that their work will be a joy, not a burden, for that would be of no benefit to you” (Hebrews 13:17).

-That authority is localized in the Head, who has been appointed by the Board of Trustees and who has the power to both accept and reject a student.
+That authority is localized in the Principal, who has been appointed by the Board of Trustees and who has the power to both accept and reject a child.
 This authority is not unlimited, however, because at the end of each day the school gives the child back to the parent.
 This is why it is the Cord Principle – the 3 cords cannot be untangled without causing great harm to the child.
 The 3 cords must cooperate on the basis of mission and the Child Principle.
 When such cooperation exists, we typically experience the most powerful outcomes in the child’s life.